AnirudhIV/GEO_auditor/README.md

 plus training-only crawlers (`GPTBot`, `ClaudeBot`, `CCBot`, `Bytespider`, `Applebot-Extended`) weighted lower since blocking those affects a future model, not today's answers.
-This is the one 100%-mechanical, no-judgment-call check — we use Python's stdlib `urllib.robotparser` for the actual allow/deny decision instead of hand-rolling robots.txt precedence rules, and our own code only reconstructs the matching block as evidence.
+This is the one 100%-mechanical, no-judgment-call check — I use Python's stdlib `urllib.robotparser` for the actual allow/deny decision instead of hand-rolling robots.txt precedence rules, and our own code only reconstructs the matching block as evidence.
 It's first in priority because it's a gating condition: perfect content behind a